haunt98/hcmus-master-notes/draft_paper.md

 - Flexibility: Decides whether to retrieve or generate an image based on the input and context.

+### Method

+- Learning to process images
+- Learning to produce images
+- Decide to generate (new) or retrive (already exist) image

 ### Dataset

 - Conceptual Captions 3M (CC3M) is a new dataset consisting of ~3.3M images